Country selection

 • Expiry date

 As set forth in PharmLaw-VNM, the IP must also be clearly labeled with the wording: “Products used for clinical trials.
 Use for other purposes is prohibited.”
-While there is no specified language requirement for IP labeling in the regulatory resources, according to VNM-12, this wording should be in Vietnamese.
+According to VNM-12, this wording should be in Vietnamese.
 A sample IP with the label in the smallest packed unit must also be included in the study approval dossier.

 (See the Product Management section for additional information on IP supply, storage, and handling requirements).